brucezztong/ZZTong-Prefabs/README.txt

 DECORATIONS

-The Hunters Traps and Tents are built like POIs, but they have no zombies.
-They're more like obsticals.
-An aware player will avoid falling into them.
+Decorations are not questable POIs, but they do not take the place of POIs on your map so you're not missing anything.
+All of the full POIs are questable.
-A distracted, rushed or clumbsy player will fall in.
-Please know the traps can be deadly.
-You may not want these to be included in your map.
-If not, edit/remove the biomes.xml file found in the Mod's config directory.
+Beware, some of the Hunters Traps are deadly.
+If you do not want these to be included in your map then edit/remove the biomes.xml file found in the Mod's config directory.
-Decorations do not displace POIs.

 INCLUSION IN OTHER PACKS AND MODS: